Strasserism: Worldview and theory

-Otto Strasser outlined a detailed solution to the "colonial problem", which he reframed primarily as a problem of securing raw materials for Europe.
-He proposed the formation of a corporate entity, the "European Colonial Company" (E.C.C.), to take over and administer a portfolio of African territories.
-The structure of the E.C.C. resembled a joint-stock company where European "have-not" nations (like Germany and Poland) would subscribe funds and receive shares and administrative posts on a pro rata basis.
-The plan was strategically designed to not challenge the interests of the dominant colonial empires; therefore, it deliberately excluded Great Britain and France from its framework, targeting instead the possessions of weaker states like Belgium and Portugal, alongside Germany's former colonies.
+Otto Strasser outlined a detailed solution to the "colonial problem", which he saw as a problem of securing raw materials for Europe.
+He proposed the formation of a new corporate entity, the "European Colonial Company" (E.C.C.), to take over and administer a portfolio of African territories.
+The structure of the E.C.C. resembled a joint-stock company where the European "have-not" nations (like Germany and Poland) would subscribe funds and receive shares and administrative posts on a pro rata basis.
+The plan was designed to not challenge the interests of the dominant colonial empires and excluded Great Britain and France from its framework, targeting instead the possessions of weaker states like Belgium and Portugal, alongside Germany's former colonies.
 For the existing owners (Belgium and Portugal), Strasser's plan included detailed buyout terms, such as guaranteeing their flags could continue to fly and offering a ninety-nine year right to financial returns based on previous yields.
 Strasser justified the project on two fronts.
-For Europe, he argued it would prevent future wars over colonies and provide a "great civilizing work" that would be "most beneficial to the youths of Europe."
-For the native populations, he defined the company's role as that of a "guardian," tasked with their advancement and eventual, partial inclusion in the administration.
+For Europe, it would prevent future wars over colonies and provide a "great civilizing work" that would be "most beneficial to the youths of Europe."
+For the native populations, the company's role would be that of a "guardian," tasked with their advancement and their partial inclusion in the administration.

-Otto Strasser also supported a nationalist form of Pan-European unity, expressing admiration for Richard von Coudenhove-Kalergi.
-In Germany Tomorrow, he advocated for a "European Federation," explicitly citing the British Commonwealth as a model for its "minimum of coercion, a maximum of freedom."
-In this context, he called for policies such as "the gradual abolition of all customs barriers upon free trade," the "discontinuance of...passports," and "unified currency systems."
-However, he explicitly excluded Russia from this federation, declaring it "never has belonged, and never will belong" to Europe.
-He further envisioned a postwar European framework in which Western Slavic nations, particularly Poles and Czechs, would take the lead in integrating Ukraine and Belarus into a wider European system.
+Otto Strasser also supported a nationalist form of Pan-European unity while expressing admiration for Richard von Coudenhove-Kalergi.
+In Germany Tomorrow, he advocated for a "European Federation," citing the British Commonwealth as a model for its "minimum of coercion, a maximum of freedom."
+In this context, he called for policies including "the gradual abolition of all customs barriers upon free trade," the "discontinuance of...passports," and "unified currency systems."
+He excluded Russia from this federation because Russia "never has belonged, and never will belong" to Europe.
+He further envisioned a European order in which Western Slavic nations, particularly Poles and Czechs, would take the lead in integrating Ukraine and Belarus into a wider European system.
 He described these regions as economically backward and politically disconnected.
-The "liberation" of Ukraine and Belarus was presented by Strasser as a fraternal duty that would primarily serve to supply Europe with an "'internal colonial' market for their wares," furnish "western capital with lucrative opportunities for investment," and serve as a buffer against Bolshevism.
-Strasser also suggested collaborating with Japan to advance this anti-Bolshevik vision.
-Furthermore, his proposal for a "composite European army" conveniently assigned the core fighting roles—light artillery and infantry—to Germany, while allocating aviation to Britain and heavy armor to France, reflecting a carefully calculated division of military power that would benefit a resurgent Germany.
+The "liberation" of Ukraine and Belarus from the Soviet Union was presented by Strasser as a fraternal duty that would serve to supply Europe with an "'internal colonial' market for their wares," furnish "western capital with lucrative opportunities for investment," and serve as a buffer against Bolshevism.
+Strasser also suggested collaborating with Japan to advance this anti-Bolshevik new order.
+His proposal for a "composite European army" assigned the core fighting roles—light artillery and infantry—to Germany, while allocating aviation to Britain and heavy armor to France.